FAQ’s

 Swimming lessons are taught daily after camp is over.
 If your child is enrolled in swimming lessons, you will be contacted with your scheduled time slot.

-If your camper is a cub taking swimming lessons, that will happen from 3:45-4:15, Monday-Thursday.
+If your camper is a cub taking swimming lessons, that will happen after 3:15.

-If your camper has selected swimming as one of their Free Choice camp activities, on the first day of that camp period, each camper will participate in our swim test.
+If your camper chooses swimming as one of their camp activities, they will participate in our water safety / skills assessment.
 This mandated ACA accreditation requirement offers our lifeguards and camp staff the opportunity to assess each camper’s swimming ability and identify who will require special attention (and possibly a life vest) during their swimming activity periods while at camp.
 Their evaluation of each camper’s ability is focused on keeping your child safe during their time at Mountain Camp Woodside.
 Camper safety is our number one concern.

 If your child does not wish to participate in the swim test, they do not have to.
 However, if they do wish to swim, they must wear a life vest.